Can you get packable and comfortable when it comes to camping mattresses and airbeds?

 - Reliable valves

 Far too many supposedly self-inflating mats still need a LOT of blowing up after the valve’s done all it can.
 Far too many have sharp edges that rub the fabric and eventually cause a leak.
 To be fair, that can be years down the line, but there are much better options.

-We’re blown away by Sea to Summit’s mats.
+We’re blown away (!) by Sea to Summit’s mats.
 Apart from the price, they’re everything we could want in a sleeping mat.
 Comfort, very well-designed valves and a decent weight and pack size.

 Ultimate 10cm comfort and extremely fast inflation thanks to the two-layer valve.
 This feels like a memory foam mattress and has deep sides so you don’t roll over the edge.
 The fabric is soft and smooth too.

 The valve has also been designed so that when you deflate you’re not fighting against the air rushing in.
 Getting SI mats back into their bag can be exhausting, so finding one that doesn’t make you want to go straight back to bed is a big plus.
+Perfect for car camping.

 - Size: 183cm x 64cm (regular rectangle)